hkroniBD/Electrical-Courses/Power system/12: Fault Analysis in Power Systems.md

 🔌 Faults in power systems are like **silent heart attacks** — they occur suddenly and can cripple entire networks if not diagnosed properly.
 📉 A simple **line-to-ground fault** in a remote part of the system may cause a cascade of **generator trips and blackouts** if not detected swiftly.

+🔥 Ice-Breaker: The 2020 National Grid Blackout in Bangladesh On October 4, 2020, Bangladesh suffered a massive blackout due to a fault in the transmission line system.
+Over 80% of the country lost power — highlighting the importance of fault detection, analysis, and protection systems in power grids.
+This case reminds us how critical it is to understand fault types and their theoretical analysis to ensure stable power systems.

 ---

 ## 🔍 What is Fault Analysis?